 The tie was broken by the mayor’s other appointee, then-DPW director Alfred H. Foxx, who voted in favor of a request made by his own agency.

 Solicitor Nilson and other officials found no conflict of interest in Foxx’s vote.
-Put simply, the mayor rules at the BOE.
+Put simply, the mayor rules.

-But doling out money to consultants has not particularly helped the city comply with the law.
+Has doing out money to consultants helped the city comply with the Clean Water Act and other laws?

-A December report by the Environmental Integrity Project documented the continued discharge of raw sewage into the Jones Falls, emptying into Baltimore’s iconic tourism hub, the Inner Harbor.
+A December report by the Environmental Integrity Project documented the stream of raw sewage that is still dumped into the Jones Falls during heavy rainfalls, whereupon it empties into Baltimore’s iconic (and sometimes openly smelly) Inner Harbor.

-And despite the $27 million awarded to consultants three years ago, Baltimore has failed to meet a federal deadline to comply with the decree.
+Despite the millions of dollars awarded to consultants, Baltimore recently failed to meet the federal deadline to comply with the consent decree.

 The deadline was January 1, 2016.
 City Hall is now counting on a forgiving EPA to extend the compliance date to 2019 or beyond.
-So far, there has been no ruling from the federal agency.
+So far, there’s been no decision from the feds.

 Advice but no Consent